neuralinterfaces/commoners/README.md

 [![Npm package monthly downloads](https://badgen.net/npm/dm/commoners)](https://npmjs.ccom/package/commoners) [![License: AGPL v3](https://img.shields.io/badge/license-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

- The `commoners` CLI **allows anyone to build their application for web, desktop, and mobile distribution**.
-Only JavaScript is required; no additional languages or libraries (e.g. Dart, React, etc.) are necessary.
+ The `commoners` CLI **allows anyone to build their application for web, desktop, and mobile** without the fuss of additional languages or libraries (e.g. Dart, React, etc.).

-A complete example of a COMMONERS application that connects to Bluetooth and Serial devices across multiple platforms is available at our [commoners-starter-kit](https://github.com/garrettmflynn/commoners-starter-kit) repository.
+A complete example of a COMMONERS application that connects to peripheral devices using Bluetooth and Serial across multiple platforms is available at our [commoners-starter-kit](https://github.com/garrettmflynn/commoners-starter-kit) repository.

-## How To Use
+## Why Commoners?
+- 🖥️ 📲 Publish for web, mobile, and desktop from a single repository
+- 📜 Only native web technologies (i.e. HTML, CSS, and JavaScript) required
+- ⚡️ Built on Vite for lightning-fast development speeds

+## Getting started
 - `commoners start` - Start your project in an Electron application.

 - `commoners dev` - Start your project in your default browser